The movie version of Shoppin' Around has

 and 17.

-All Right For Love was issued on the German
+All Right For Love' was released on the mono

 Most of these sessions are available on the UK

-'GI Blues - The Cafe Europa Sessions'.
+based Memphis Recording Service official release G.I.
+Blues - The Cafe Europa Sessions.
 Due to

 public domain copyright issues, this set does